Award: Amazon Canada First Novel Award

 Our Approach

 Amazon Canada chose The Walrus to manage their prize because of our deep connections to the Canadian publishing and literary community.
 We are trusted.
 In this case, it’s the writing and publishing community that trusts us, and our work brought that trust to Amazon Canada.
-The partnership between Amazon Canada and The Walrus Lab aims to heighten and extend the brand of the Amazon Canada First Novel Award, increase public engagement with Amazon Canada, draw together a diverse group of authors whose works will appeal to a broad audience, and ultimately help launch the career of the next great Canadian writer.
+Together, Amazon Canada and The Walrus Lab aim to elevate the profile of the Amazon Canada First Novel Award, boost public engagement, bring together a diverse group of authors, and ultimately help launch the career of the next great Canadian writer.

 What we did

-We run and produce the prize for Amazon, providing a turnkey solution.
-We run the jury, the submissions process, the shortlist, the media, the creative, the design, and the winner’s media campaign.
-We plan the annual ceremony gala, organizing the production, audience, and VIP experience.
+We manage and produce the prize for Amazon, offering a complete turnkey solution.
+From overseeing the jury and submissions process to curating the shortlist and handling media, creative, and design, we also run the winner’s media campaign.
+Additionally, we plan the annual ceremony gala, taking care of the production, audience, and VIP experience.

 Results